Defense Finance and Accounting Service: Major laws associated with and/or enforced by agency

-DFAS must "establish and enforce requirements, principles, standards, systems, procedures, and practices necessary to comply with finance and accounting statutory and regulatory requirements applicable to the Department of Defense."
+The DFAS must "establish and enforce requirements, principles, standards, systems, procedures, and practices necessary to comply with finance and accounting statutory and regulatory requirements applicable to the Department of Defense."
 The DFAS responsibilities and authorities are outlined in DoD 7000.14-R, "DoD Financial Management Regulation (DoD FMR)."

 Controversies

 Unsubstantiated Change Actions

 A 2013 Reuters investigation concluded that DFAS implements monthly "unsubstantiated change actions"—illegal, inaccurate "plugs"—that forcibly make DOD's books match Treasury's books.
 Reuters concluded:

 Fudging the accounts with false entries is standard operating procedure...
 Reuters has found that the Pentagon is largely incapable of keeping track of its vast stores of weapons, ammunition and other supplies; thus it continues to spend money on new supplies it doesn't need and on storing others long out of date.
 It has amassed a backlog of more than half a trillion dollars...
 [H]ow much of that money paid for actual goods and services delivered isn't known.